 Emily Wei-Hsin Sun | Editor-in-Chief

-Emily is a third year PhD student in the Environmental Engineering and Water Resources Program at Princeton.
-She researches organic matter in soils: a significant repository of carbon capable of cycling to the atmosphere on sub-millennial timescales, impacting climate and agriculture.
-Her work focuses on small scale phenomena that could underlie stabilization of soil carbon.
+Emily is a fifth year PhD student in the Environmental Engineering and Water Resources Program at Princeton.
+She researches organic matter in soils: a significant repository of carbon capable of cycling to the atmosphere on sub-millennial timescales.
+Her work focuses on small-scale phenomena relevant to stabilization of soil carbon.
 She is also interested in the larger scale relationship between soil carbon dynamics and agricultural and environmental policy.
 Before Princeton, Emily studied Chemistry at McGill University.
 She is Taiwanese-Canadian and grew up moving around often, but likes spending time outdoors wherever she goes.

 Jane Smyth | Managing Editor

 Jane is a fifth year PhD student in the Program in Atmospheric and Oceanic Sciences at Princeton.
 She uses global climate models developed at the NOAA Geophysical Fluid Dynamics Laboratory to learn more about what controls rainfall patterns on Earth.
 Before coming to Princeton, Jane studied Geology & Geophysics at Yale University.
 She is interested in climate policy, science communication, and renewable energy.
 She grew up by the beach, so when not studying the ocean, she likes to swim in it.